jentao/455-final-project/README.md

 ## ResNet50 (Resolution=512)
-Our fourth model is to still use ResNet50, but we change the resolution from 256 to 512.
+Our fourth model is still ResNet50, but we change the resolution from 256 to 512.
 We trained with ResNet50 for 13 epochs since our memory space is not big enough to run more epochs.
-However, we also decreased the batch size from 48 to 24.
+We also decreased the batch size from 48 to 24.
+The learning rate was from 0.01, to 0.001 after epoch 5, and finally 0.0001 after epoch 10.
 ```
 resnet = torch.hub.load('pytorch/vision:v0.6.0', 'resnet50', pretrained=True)
 resnet.fc = nn.Linear(2048, 555)